Candy Corn Cakes are the perfect Halloween party treat. A little mini tower of cake that looks just like candy corn.

 - Mix up white cake mix according to directions on back of box.

 - Divide batter into four bowls or however many shades of color you are doing.

 I found this great food coloring chart for creating all kinds of colored frosting using a standard box of food coloring in my Food Network Magazine.
 It was just what I needed to get just the right colors.

-This is what I used to make my colors for the candy corn cakes – just red and yellow.
+This is what I used to make my colors for the candy corn cakes using just red and yellow food coloring.

 I used the colors Carrot Cake, Apricot Jam and Lemon Bar.
 Don’t let the number of drops scare you – there are 100 drops in a teaspoon so it is really not that much food coloring.

-I then put the batter into my greased and floured cake pan that I lined the bottom with wax paper.
+- Pour prepared batter into my greased and floured 9 inch cake pan that is lined on the bottom with wax paper.

-I mixed up a batch of my favorite buttercream frosting.
+- Mix up a batch of buttercream frosting.